PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/implementing-plugins.md

    - Type `Boolean`
    - True will make all plugins visible if set to `true` otherwise `false` won't change anything.
-   - This property is accessible for the developers only as it can be only set during developement phase.
+   - This property is accessible for the developers only as it can be only set during development phase.
 We can see that it is defined in build method of the widget.

    ```js
         Widget build(BuildContext context) {